Saizo24/uek335-glk-npn-projektarbeit/README.md

 You also have to edit your environmental variables.
 Add the following two to your system variables under `Path`:
 `...\Android\Sdk\platform-tools` & `...\Android\Sdk\emulator`
 Afterwards, you need to add a new system variable called `ANDROID_HOME` with location `...\Android\Sdk`

+# Basic Usage
+Many parts of the application are prone to fail if used incorrectly.
+Be careful when you add new libraries and frameworks.
+This application is mainly for usage on android, since a library called notifee is apparently not compatible with it.